kumarvna/terraform-azurerm-virtual-machine/examples/linux_virtual_machine/README.md

 This terraform module is designed to deploy azure Linux virtual machines with Public IP, proximity placement group, Availability Set, boot diagnostics, data disks, and Network Security Group support.
 It support to use existing ssh keys or generates ssh key pair as well if required.

+This module supports to use existing NSG group.
+To enable this feature, specify the argument `existing_network_security_group_id` with a valid resource id of the current NSG group and remove all NSG inbound rules from the module.

 ## Module Usage to create Linux Virtual machine with optional resources

 ```terraform